swc-project/website/website/docs/configuring-preset-env.md

 }
 ```

-Note that [browserlists](https://github.com/browserslist/browserslist) can be configured by multiple ways.
+Note that [browserlists](https://github.com/browserslist/browserslist) can be configured in multiple ways.

 - `.browserslistrc`
 - `browserslist` field in package.json

+You can use [path](#path) to specify a custom path to load these configuration files from.

 ## Options